1. PERSONAL FINANCE

 If you make a 3.5% down payment, the minimum credit score for an FHA mortgage is 580.
 Conventional mortgages typically require a 620 credit score.

-In most cases, debt settlement does immediate and sometimes extensive damage to your credit history and credit scores.
-You will probably have difficulty getting a mortgage immediately after debt settlement.
-However, credit scores tend to climb after graduation from a debt settlement program.
-If you stay out of debt, pay your bills on time and rebuild your credit scores, you should be able to qualify for a mortgage in the future.
+In most cases, debt settlement has a negative short-term impact on your credit history and credit scores.
+You may have difficulty getting a mortgage immediately after debt settlement.
+However, your credit scores could go up after you complete a debt settlement program and become financially stable.
+If you avoid debt, pay bills on time, and rebuild your credit scores, you could eventually be able to qualify for a mortgage.
 And it may not take as long as you think.

 What is a good credit score to buy a house?